Surveying the Landscape of Ethics-Focused Design Methods: Discussion

 A synthesis of the results from the content analysis facilitates additional focus on complexities that exist in terms of \textit{dissemination} of the methods' knowledge; \textit{codification} of these methods with respect to design process; and the \textit{performance} of these methods in everyday practice.
 While our analytic approach does not allow us to resolve questions or issues relating to dissemination challenges, we are able to observe a disconnect between the published formats of most of these method sources and their intended audience.
 According to our results on the published format, 44.4\% of the methods were published in the form of academic papers, and the majority of these methods were created for design practitioners or educators.
 However, this audience is frequently unable to access materials published in formal academic venues due to paywall restrictions.
 The lack of the access and awareness of these methods from the perspective of practitioners likely results in reduced adoption of the methods, even without accounting for other translational barriers observed by HCI researchers \cite{Gray2014-fk,Colusso2019-mw}.
 While our analytic approach does not allow us to resolve questions about dissemination challenges, our critique depends on the quantifiable results of comparing the method’s intended audience and published formats, which shows that most methods are behind a paywall.
-Additionally, as shown in Table~\ref{designprocess}, it is evident that the majority of methods we analyzed were research-focused (Phases 2 and 4), generatively-focused (Phase 3 and 4), or evaluation-focused (Phase 4).
-This finding demonstrates the potential for exploring or creating method for Phase 1 (project planning focused) and phase 5 (monitoring focused) work.
-Creating methods focused on Phase 1 and 5 also have the potential to be more impactful in creating a space for ethically-focused work, inscribing the problem space with ethical concerns (Phase 1) and continuously evaluating the work in a social context (Phase 5).
-One of the rare example of methods involved in Phase 1 of the process includes the Ethical Contract method \cite{ethicalcontract}, which enables a discussion among all the stakeholders on the project to clearly discuss and divide their ``ethical responsibilities'' prior to concept generation.
-This method shows potential in discussing, communicating, and formalizing ethical responsibilities across multiple stakeholders in everyday practice.
-As we provide the above critique, we also highlight limitations in our coding approach.
-Our analysis was solely dependent on the available method descriptions text, and we worked to avoid high levels of inference.
-We also rely on the qualitative results as we provide the gaps in the existing methods that are more inclined towards Phases 2, 3, and 4, proposing that method developers and publishers considering using Table~\ref{Codebook} as a framework to build, refine, or standardize their manuals.
+The distinction between academic (often paywalled) sources and practitioner sources is one delineation we observed in our analysis.
+Other presentation-oriented issues, such as the packaging of a method as a guide versus a physical game, could also impact dissemination and uptake in ways that could be investigated further in future work.